Acupuncture in San Diego

-Eyton Shalom, M.S., L.Ac., has been a Licensed Acupuncturist in Practice in San Diego, Ca since 1992.
+Eyton Shalom, M.S., L.Ac., has been Licensed as an Acupuncturist, Dry Needling specialist, and Chinese Herbal Medicine expert in San Diego, CA. for over 30 years, since 1992.

-Eyton has been a Subject Matter Expert and Assistant Chief Examiner for the State of California Acupuncture Licensing Exam, and was an Acupuncture Clinical Supervisor and Professor of Chinese Herbs and Nutrition at Pacific College of Oriental Medicine in Mission Valley, San Diego, for 6 years.
+He has been an Acupuncture Clinical Supervisor and Professor of Chinese Herbs, Medical History, and Nutrition at Pacific College of Oriental Medicine in Mission Valley, San Diego, for 6 years.

-Eyton has owned clinics in San Diego’s Hillcrest and Mission Hills neighborhoods, and has been in North Park now since 2006.
-Eyton loves practicing Acupuncture in San Diego because our city attracts both world class athletes and people who love physical fitness.
+In addition, Eyton has owned clinics in San Diego’s Hillcrest and Mission Hills neighborhoods, and has been in North Park now since 2006.
+Eyton loves practicing Acupuncture and Dry Needling in San Diego because our city attracts both world class athletes and people who love physical fitness.
 Its a pleasure to help athletes get back their sport, just as it is to help people with chronic pain return to pain-free lives.

 How Does Acupuncture Work?